erichaagdev/erichaag.dev/blog/posts/bootiful-builds-best-practices-spring-boot-gradle/index.md

 As an added bonus, the configuration cache brings [a finer-grained parallelism model](https://docs.gradle.org/current/userguide/configuration_cache.html#config_cache:intro:performance_improvements) than parallel execution.
 Unlike parallel execution, enabling the configuration cache allows non-dependant tasks **from the same project** to run in parallel.

-You can enable the configuration cache by invoking Gradle with the `--configuration-cache` command line parameter, or enable it permanently by adding the following property to your `gradle.properties` file:
+You can enable configuration caching by invoking Gradle with the `--configuration-cache` command line parameter, or enable it permanently by adding the following property to your `gradle.properties` file:

 ```
 org.gradle.configuration-cache=true